5 Top Things To Do in Florence, Italy

 We know, we know.
 Everyone wants to see David, and the Accademia Gallery is where you can do it.
 Be sure to buy tickets and reserve a time-slot in advance.

-And while some popular tourist sights may be overrated (I’ve talked before about my disappointment in The Sistine Chapel), but this is NOT that.
+And while some popular tourist sights may be overrated, this is NOT that.
 David is magnificent.
 I was prepared to be underwhelmed, but when I turned the corner and saw David I was blown away.

-The rest of the art in the Accademia Gallery is not quite as exciting, so don’t expect too much.
-Although I did find the Michelangelo’s unfinished sculptures completely fascinating.
+The rest of the art in the Accademia Gallery is not quite as exciting, but they do have some amazing sculptures.
+I especially found Michelangelo’s unfinished sculptures lining the hallway on the way to David completely fascinating.

-The Uffizi Gallery, on the other hand, is Renaissance Art central.
-This is one of the most popular museums in all of Italy and with good reason — there is so much to see here.
+The Uffizi Gallery is Renaissance Art central.
+This is one of the most popular museums in all of Italy and with good reason.
+There is so much to see here!
+Some of the most famous paintings include Botticelli’s The Birth of Venus, da Vinci’s Adoration of the Magi, and Botticelli’s Primavera.

 Make sure to buy your tickets to the Uffizi ahead of time.
 And because the museum so full of masterpieces, have a plan of what you want to see before you go and maybe download a guide before you go.